valexande/AssociationKG/README.md

 ![kgs.png](https://github.com/valexande/AssociationKG/blob/main/kgs.png)

-each one of this files contains the files (1) _action_ that contains all the files for the object-action association pipeline, (2) _state_ that contains all the files for the object-state assocation pipeline and (3) the _labels X_ (where X is one of the aforementioned graphs) that contains the labels of action-object-state from something-something which exist in the X graph.
+each one of this files contains the files (1) _action_ with all the files for the object-action association pipeline, (2) _state_ with all the files for the object-state association pipeline and (3) the _labels X_ (where X is one of the aforementioned graphs) with the labels of action-object-state from something-something which exist in the X graph.

 ![info_kg.png](https://github.com/valexande/AssociationKG/blob/main/info_kg.png)